About Us

 new building was sorced.
 The new building is an ex army accommodation block measuring 142ft x 42ft to be

 The museum wanted more classrooms so we decided that we would split the building in two leaving us with 70ft x 42ft.
 The building had to be completely refurbished and modelled to our needs (there are more photographs in the gallery).
-We now have a permanent exibition room 20ft x 18ft with two layouts open to the public 364 days a year.
+We now have a permanent exhibition room 20ft x 18ft with two layouts open to the public 364 days a year.

 The other rooms are as follows:

-• A 10ft x 18ft Fully fitted kitchen.with all mod cons.
+• A 10ft x 18ft Fully fitted kitchen.
+With all mod cons.

 • A 60ft x 18ft Club room with OO, OO9 and N gauge layouts and admin/office/second hand shop area